lammps/lammps/doc/src/pair_tracker.rst

 * cutoff (distance units)

-If the *finite* keyword is defined, no coeffients may be defined.
+If the *finite* keyword is defined, no coefficients may be defined.
 Interaction cutoffs are alternatively calculated based on the diameter of finite particles.